-In recent months, at Animal Ethics we have been expanding the pages in our website section on the situation of animals living the wild.
+In recent months, at Animal Ethics we have been expanding the pages in our website section on the situation of animals living in the wild.
 As part of that effort, we increased our coverage of the topic of antagonism in nature.
 In this section, we discuss the harms caused by interactions between animals.
 There are many different forms of antagonism between both individuals of the same and of different species.
 They often result in different forms of serious harm to animals.
-We now have a new set on texts on this issue.
+We now have a new set of texts on this issue.

 There is a tendency among people who have just learned about wild animal suffering to believe that the main issues animals face in the wild have to do with conflicts with other animals.
 This is a serious mistake.
 There are many different causes of wild animal suffering, including for example harmful weather events, disease, hunger and thirst, injuries, or psychological stress.
 Nevertheless, having an appropriate picture of life in the wild includes being aware of as many as possible of the different challenges animals face.
 Those occurring due to antagonistic relations are an example.